ImmaculatePine/guitar_pro_parser/README.md

       end
     end

+  All available methods and attributes could be found in the source code. :)

-  TODO: Write documentation for all attributes.
+  TODO: Write documentation.

 ## Contributing